 History and update: The June 30, 2022 deadline is part of a three-year rollout that began with a retirement plan mandate for larger employers in 2020.
 In 2023, employers who fail to comply with the CalSavers requirements may face penalties ranging from $250 to $750 per employee.

-Current rule: Starting in 2023, Colorado requires all employers with five or more employees, in business for two or more years, to offer a retirement savings plan.
-The 2023 registration deadlines are as follows:
+Current rule: Starting in 2023, Colorado required all employers with five or more employees, in business for two or more years, to offer a retirement savings plan.
+The 2023 registration deadlines were as follows:

-Plan details: Employers may choose an independent retirement plan administrator or participate in Colorado’s state-run plan, Colorado Secure Savings Program.
+Plan details: Employers may choose an independent retirement plan administrator or participate in Colorado’s state-run plan.
+Read more in our guide to Colorado Secure Savings Program.

 History and update: Signed into law in July 2020, the pilot program began in October 2022 and is currently in a testing phase with a small group of participating employers.
 The 2023 compliance deadline does not start until at least one year after the program is officially enacted (this date is still to be determined.)

 Current rule: Connecticut will require employers with five or more employees, who do not offer a retirement savings program, to offer one.
 Businesses with fewer than five employees or those that already provide a work-based retirement savings option will not be required to participate.

-Plan details: Employers may choose an independent retirement plan administrator or participate in Connecticut’s state-run program, MYCTSavings.
+Plan details: Employers may choose an independent retirement plan administrator or participate in Connecticut’s state-run program.
+Learn more in our guide to the MyCTSavings plan.